dhis2/dhis2-releases/releases/2.41/README.md

 Likewise, some columns adapts to the new naming.

-Columns rename for deprecated `programstageinstance`:
+Columns rename for deprecated `programstageinstance`

 | Table (existing or renamed) | Column Old Name                | Column New Name        |
 | ----------------------------|:------------------------------:|-----------------------:|